 This book group provides members with the opportunity to enrich their own spiritual life and to explore examples of spirituality in action that can inspire our mission of serving the poor and the sick.

-Saint Catherine Academy is a state-approved, private special education school serving students of all faiths who are impacted with autism, intellectual and developmental disabilities.
+Saint Catherine Center is a state-approved, private special education school serving students of all faiths who are impacted with autism, intellectual and developmental disabilities.
 Members shop for peanut butter, jelly, bread, and sandwich bags and work side-by-side with students of Saint Catherine’s to make 300 PB&J sandwiches for the homeless at Thomas Merton Center.
-Knights and Dames also volunteer for Library Story Hour, reading stories to the students.

 Shepherds serves financially and academically disadvantaged, inner city high school students in southwestern CT area and provides them with the opportunity to receive a college preparatory

 education along with the guidance and support of an adult mentor, and a four year program of academic and life skills workshops.
 Member serving as mentors meet two to three times a month with their student, track their grades and attendance, and enjoy a wide variety of cultural, athletic, and academic activities of mutual interest.

 Thomas Merton Center House of Hospitality serves daily breakfast and lunch to approximately 300 individuals in an area where there are no grocery stores and no access to fresh meat or produce.
 Knights and Dames plan the menu, purchase the food at a local warehouse, and deliver it to Merton Center so that they can prepare, cook, and serve the meal to those in need once a month.
 During the COVID-19 pandemic, members host food drives and provide 150 Grab & Go Meals per week.